BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

 ### Step 1: landing to staging

 Once the data landed in S3, we move *from files to tables*, using a Git-like pattern (a.k.a.
-Write-Audit-Publish): we create a data branch to sandbox our operations and import the table there.
+Write-Audit-Publish): we create a data branch to sandbox our operations and import the three source tables there, i.e. `product_data`, `supplier_sku_lookup`, `supplier_sku_lookup`.
 For the `product_data` table for example, this looks like this (remember to replace the placeholders with your values):

 ```bash
 bauplan checkout main